-Online calculator for XOR operation on numbers in Binary, Octal, Decimal, Hex & Ascii format.
+Online calculator for bitwise XOR operation on text in ASCII or numbers in Binary, Octal, Decimal, & Hex formats.

 Multiple input numbers (even greater than 2) are supported by applying bitwise operations successively on the intermediate results.

 The result of XOR operation in Decimal

 The base of the input numbers either explicitly specified or automatically detected